garethjmsaunders/digital-code-style-guide/t4-names.md

 ### 2.1 Section names

-In T4 for the most part a section is equal to a web page.
+Section are normally equal to a web page.
 Section names are used in the creation of menu items and often in populating the `<title>` element on a page.
 Section names:

 * MUST be descriptive.
 * MUST begin with a capital letter.